ROCm/rocm-examples/Libraries/rocBLAS/level_1/axpy/README.md

 # rocBLAS Level 1 AXPY Example

 ## Description
 This example showcases the usage of rocBLAS' Level 1 AXPY function.
 The Level 1 API defines operations between vector and vector.
-AXPY is the operation $Y_i=aX_i+Y_i$ for two vectors $X$ and $Y$, and a scalar value $a$.
+AXPY is the operation $y_i=ax_i+y_i$ for two vectors $x$ and $y$, and a scalar value $a$.

 ### Application flow
 1. Read in command-line parameters.